edseabolt/GACD_CourseProject/CodeBook.md

 Column Name|Variable Name|Value/Explanation
 ---|---|---
 Subject|Subject|The subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-Activity|Activity|The activity the subject was performing during analysis.
+Activity|Activity|The activity the subject was performing during analysis. * WALKING * WALKING_UPSTAIRS
 |Activity|Activity|WALKING
 |Activity|Activity|WALKING_UPSTAIRS
 |Activity|Activity|WALKING_DOWNSTAIRS